 Assistantships are awarded to students on a competitive basis.
 Assistantships include monthly stipends for 9 months during the academic year (summer appointments are separate and have limited availability).
-Currently, the MA & MFA starting 1/2-time 9-month stipend level is $19,200 and the starting 1/2-time 9-month PhD stipend level is $19,300.
+Currently, the starting 1/2-time 9-month stipend level is $19,250 and the starting 1/2-time 9-month stipend level for someone who has previously completed a graduate degree is $19,350.
 Tuition scholarships (see below), and health insurance benefits are also provided.
 Please refer to the ISU Tuition and Fees website for more information on these topics.
 Graduate assistants receive single student health insurance coverage free of charge for the duration of their appointment.
 Graduate students may also enroll their lawful spouse or domestic partner, and unmarried dependents at the student’s expense.
 Dental insurance plans and prescription drug benefit programs are also available at the student’s expense.

 English Department graduate students may be eligible to apply for graduate assistantships in other units or departments on campus as well (e.g., the Writing and Media Center, Engineering—LAS Online Learning, Center for Excellence in Learning and Teaching, Center for Communication Excellence, etc.).

 Graduate teaching assistantships (TAs) will usually be 1/2-time 20 hours per week nine-month appointments, which is the amount of employment needed to qualify for tuition scholarships and health insurance benefits.
 TAs are required to teach the equivalent of four courses per academic year, usually courses that are part of the following programs: